aim-lab/arnet2/parsing/README.md

 # Parsing

 Collection of pasrers supporting a set of databases.
 Here, `BaseParser` is defined in the module base_parser.py.
-All other .py files inherit from `BaseParser` extending the list of variables and the parser functions.
+All other .py files inherit from `BaseParser` extending the list of variables and functions.

 ### Supported databases